How are old buildings moved?

 No Gain Without Pain (1700s-Early 1800s) 18th century Americans were not afforded the luxuries we have today with hydraulic jacking systems and dollies, instead, they used wooden carriage systems and a team of horses or oxen.

-See also How much is Intel's quarterly bonus?
+See also How much is it to ship belongings to France?

 Can you move buildings in foundation?